ABOUT ARROYO PACIFIC ACADEMY

 APA first served students from 6th to 12th grade.
 As the school grew, many students from local schools transferred to APA to take advantage of this environment, finding academic and personal growth they had not found previously.
 APA outgrew its original campus on Live Oak in Arcadia and moved to Santa Clara Street in 2003, where it remained through 2017.
 In 2006 APA graduated its last 8th grade class, and expanded its high school program.

 In 2009, Arroyo Pacific Academy welcomed its first international students, meeting the needs of those students wishing to receive the benefits of an American high school education.
 These students enhanced the experiences of our local students by creating a school environment more closely matching the global nature of college and career communities as the world has become more interconnected.
 The advantages of a multicultural high school experience are significant in today's world.
 To date, international students have joined APA from Canada, China, Indonesia, Japan, Mexico, Saudi Arabia, Germany, Poland, South Korea, Taiwan, Vietnam and Thailand.

 In 2012, APA opened its second building, the Clarke Center, on Rolyn Place near the main school building, to provide additional space for visual and performing arts programs.
 A theater, music room, visual art studio, Mac lab, film/TV production studio, dance studio, and fitness room comprise the Clarke Center.

 In 2018, APA opened new buildings on Santa Anita Avenue in a single, unified complex which includes the Clarke Center.
 The new campus has expanded science and technology facilities.
-With the opening of the new facility, APA has reopened its middle school program and now teaches students from grades 6 through 12.
+With the opening of the new facility, APA has reopened its elementary and middle school program and now teaches students from grades 1 through 12.